-If inhaled : No treatment necessary under normal conditions of use.
-If symptoms persist, obtain medical advice.
-In case of skin contact : Remove contaminated clothing.
-Flush exposed area with water and follow by washing with soap if available.
 If persistent irritation occurs, obtain medical attention.
-In case of eye contact : Flush eye with copious quantities of water.
-If persistent irritation occurs, obtain medical attention.
-If swallowed : In general no treatment is necessary unless large quantities are swallowed, however, get medical advice.
+If swallowed In general no treatment is necessary unless large quantities are swallowed, however, get medical advice.
 Most important symptoms and effects, both acute and delayed : Oil acne/folliculitis signs and symptoms may include formation of black pustules and spots on the skin of exposed areas.
 Ingestion may result in nausea, vomiting and/or diarrhoea.
+Local necrosis is evidenced by delayed onset of pain and tissue damage a few hours following injection.
 Protection of first-aiders : When administering first aid, ensure that you are wearing the appropriate personal protective equipment according to the incident, injury and surroundings.